-The Bachelor of Business Administration degree in Health Informatics is delivered in cooperation with Idaho State University's Kasiska School of Health Professions.
-The degree is designed to enable graduates to enter careers in information systems usage in healthcare organizations.
+The Bachelor of Business Administration degree in Health Informatics is designed to enable graduates to enter careers in information systems usage in healthcare organizations.
 Information systems play an increasingly important role in the burgeoning healthcare field.
 The Health Informatics (HI) degree is intended to develop the skills necessary to manage information systems in a healthcare environment.
 Combining courses in healthcare administration, general business, and informatics, the HI degree prepares students to work in hospitals, health clinics, and doctors' offices, as well as other health-related organizations.

 |INFO 1150||Software & Systems Architecture||Coreq INFO 1181 or CS 1181|

 |Principles and application of computer hardware and systems software in the context of designing business IT infrastructures through combination of theory-based lectures and applied laboratory experiences.|